riscv-europe/riscv-europe-summit-templates/README.md

 These are the two templates, Word and LaTeX, to use to submit 2 pages abstracts to the RISC-V Summit Europe.

+## Document format

+Submitted 2 pages abstracts shall be formated as follows:

+ - Title, authors, affiliations and abstract shall be in single collumn mode.

+ - Font shall be Times New Roman throughout the document.

+ - Title is in 24 pt.

+ - Author names in 12 pt.

+ - Author affiliations in 8 pt.

+ - The "Abstract" heading shall be in 10 pt bold.

+ - Abstract body in 9 pt italics.

+ - The core of the submission shall be in two columns.

+ - Text is in 10 pt.

+ - Level 1 headings in 14 pt, centered.

+ - Level 2 headings in 12 pt, left aligned.

+ - No header.

+ - The footer on odd pages shall have:

+   - On the left "RISC-V Summit Europe, Barcelona, 5-9th June 2023" in 9 pt italics.

+   - On the right, the page number, in non italics bold.

+ - The footer on even pages shall have the left and right odd footer switched.

+ - The font for bibliography entries can be reduced to 8 pt.

 ## LaTeX template

 The template is based on [The Journal